 Roasted and Sun-dried Tomato Risotto

-This recipe is taken from Delia Smith’s Winter Collection.
-It has also appeared in Sainsbury's Magazine (Oct 1993).
+This recipe is from Delia's Winter Collection.
 Serves 2 as a supper dish or 3-4 as a light lunch

 First of all, skin the tomatoes by pouring boiling water over them, then leave them for 1 minute exactly before draining them and slipping the skins off (if they're too hot protect your hands with a cloth).